5 stars

 Restricted Work Permits

 Restricted work permits are the most common type of work permit issued in Canada.
 These work permits are only issued for a specific employer, so you will need to obtain a new work permit if you change employers.
 Work permits also have a set duration.
 However, you may apply for a new work permit from inside Canada.
 The maximum duration a foreign worker may work in Canada is four years.
 After 4 years, you must leave Canada and will be unable to obtain a new work permit until an additional 4 years have passed.
-This takes into account all time worked in Canada, whether it is continuous or with gaps between work periods.
+This takes into account all the time worked in Canada, whether it is continuous or with gaps between work periods.

 Contact Sobirovs Law Firm